-Alejandro Mayorkas served as Director of United States Citizenship and Immigration Services (USCIS), an Under Secretary position within the Department of Homeland Security.
+Alejandro Mayorkas served as Director of U.S. Citizenship and Immigration Services (USCIS), an Under Secretary position within the Department of Homeland Security.
 Nominated by President Obama in April 2009, he was unanimously confirmed by the United States Senate in August 2009.

 Mr. Mayorkas concluded his duties as Director of USCIS in 2013 to serve as Deputy Secretary of Homeland Security, a post for which he was also nominated by President Obama and confirmed by the U.S. Senate.

 As Director of USCIS, Mr. Mayorkas led the agency within the U.S. Department of Homeland Security charged with operating the largest immigration system in the world.